-This list of trout fisheries will make any fly fisherman want to get out to Colorado.
+This list of trout fisheries will make any angler want to get out to Colorado for a fishing trip.

-Colorado has some of the best trout fishing destinations in the world.
+Colorado has some of the best trout fishing locations in the world.
 The state has scores of pristine mountain streams, lakes and rivers that are teeming with rainbows, browns and cutthroats.
-So, when you ask the question, "where's the best places to fish for trout?"
+So, when you ask the question, "Where's the best places to fish for trout?"
 You're likely to get a wide range of answers.

 These 12 fisheries have all earned Gold Medal Trout Waters designations, the state's top award for trout fisheries.

-The state Department of Natural Resrouces issues the awards.
+The Colorado Parks and Wildlife Department issues the awards.
 Here's the criteria, in their own words:

 In order to receive a Gold Medal listing, a body of water must consistently support a minimum trout standing stock of 60 pounds per acre, as well as consistently support a minimum average of 12 quality trout - trout larger than 14 inches - per acre.

-The streams, rivers and lakes on this list are some of the most beautiful places to fish, not only in Colorado, but in the world.
+The streams, rivers and lakes on this list are some of the most beautiful places to fish, not only in Colorado, but in the entire Rocky Mountains.

 Check out the list to see the 12 best Colorado trout fishing destinations.